robert-jm/twit-ranker/README.md

 `from collections import namedtuple
 WordFreq = namedtuple('WordFreq', ['rank','pos', 'frequency', 'dispersion'])`

+## Wikipedia article Frequency List
+To access the frequency list of words in a wikipedia article, go to ./filter/wiki_freq/, and initialize the wiki_freq class with the appropriate title.
+Then to get the dictionary of frequencies, type : "objectName.d"

 ## Language Identifier

 To use the language identifier, simply look at the README in the guess_language folder.